2 October 2017

 The consultant is inflexible.
-Instead of creatively molding the ISO 9001 Quality Management System to fit the realities of the company, the consultant tries to mold the entire company to fit his own "one-size-fits-all" approach.
+Instead of creatively molding the ISO 9001 Quality Management System to fit the realities of the company, the consultant tries to mold the company to fit his own "one-size-fits-all" approach.

 Typical problem #3: ISO 9001 Management Representative without power

 Executive management of some companies erroneously consider the ISO 9001 Quality Management System to be a documentation task rather than the implementation of an improved and systematic management style.
 A consequence of this misconception is the appointment of an ISO 9001 Management Representative without the power to make real changes.
-In such a situation, it is very common to find an increasingly disenchanted Management Representative who is desperately trying to improve the company while top management pays mere lip service to their QMS.
+In such situations, it is very common to find an increasingly disenchanted Management Representative who is desperately trying to improve the company while top management pays mere lip service to their QMS.

 Typical problem #4: insufficient resources